13001 N 35th Ave, Phoenix, AZ 85029

 Out of desire to grow and a need to improve the facilities, in October of 1984, the upper level and patio areas were demolished, and the present Sanctuary, Narthex, and offices were constructed and ready for worship on July 7, 1985.
 Our old chancel furniture that had been donated was given to a newly organized Christian church.
 Memorial funds and donations were used to provide new furnishings and stained-glass windows for the newly remodeled building.

-On June 8,1986 the Reverend Robert Clark left to accept a new pastorate in California.
+On June 8, 1986 the Reverend Robert Clark left to accept a new pastorate in California.
 Dr. James Van Dyke served as Interim Pastor from August 1,1986 to August 30, 1987, when the Reverend Don Waite was installed as Pastor of the congregation.
-Since Reverend Waite left, our pastors have been Reverends Robert (Bob) Furer, David Choate, Interim Robert (Bob) Bigler, David (Dave) Huusko, Interim William (Bill) Evans, and Wayne Kirk.
+After Reverend Waite left, our pastors have been Reverends Robert (Bob) Furer and David Choate.